mizztgc/infinitas-for-linux/README.md

 * **kdialog** (required; for showing message boxes)
 * **icoutils** (game install only; for creating icons)
 * **wget** (game install only; for downloading the installer)

+As of right now, the Flatpak build of Wine is unsupported.

 ## HOW TO INSTALL:
 ```